hashicorp/consul-api-double/README.md

 # consul-api-double

-Super simple api 'double' for easily visualizing the Consul api via the filesystem.
+Super simple API 'double' for easily visualizing the Consul API via the filesystem.

 This is served by a super simple express server/docker container (yet to come)